Motorcycle Fatality Accidents on the Rise: Motorbikes Have a Disadvantage on the Road

 Many of the accidents that occur between cars and motorcycles are due to the negligence of the car’s driver, often because the car driver doesn’t understand the rules of the road with regard to motorcycles.
 Because of their light weight, motorcycles stop much more quickly than a car, so the car shouldn’t follow too closely.
 At night, a motorcycle’s headlight can line up with the headlight of a car behind it thereby making the motorcycle difficult to see, so pay extra attention.
 It’s also very difficult to judge a motorcycle’s speed and distance, so car drivers should never pull out in front of a motorcycle.

 When motorcycle accidents happen, the victims and their families are often in need of proven experienced lawyers to stand up for their rights against insurance companies, other drivers, and those standing in the way of justice.
-If you or a loved one have been seriously injured or killed in a motorcycle accident, please contact the Texas Motorcycle Accident Injury Lawyers at Hill Law Firm today.
+If you or a loved one have been seriously injured or killed in a motorcycle accident, please contact the Texas Motorcycle Accident Injury Lawyer at Hill Law Firm today.